Lazy-Solutions/AdvancedSceneManager/patches/readme.md

+## Patch notes:
+- Added git as a 'dependency' in dependency window.
+- Might have fixed issue with (or significantly reduced likelyhood of occuring) scenes becoming null or profile becoming unset during script domain reloads.
+- Rewrote asset refresh to account for being triggered a lot during short timespans.
+- Fixed issue where KeepOpenIfNextCollectionAlsoContainsScene would be closed incorrectly.

 ## Patches for Advanced Scene Manager

 Patches are partial updates that are too important to have our users wait for.